a2htray/gorabbitmq/docs/AMQP.md

 The diagram below illustrates the different exchange types of how the messages are routed.

+### Fanout exchange

+Fanout exchange takes all messages that are coming in and delivers them to all queues that are bound to it.

 ### Topic exchange

 Unlike the direct exchange that routes messages to one queue maximum, the topic exchange can route messages to multiple